arrai-innovations/vueda/server/README.md

 `skip_migration_when_setting_up_db` is 'true'.
 When testing, we use this to basically fake and roll back a migration, then remove the environment variable and run the migrations manually.
 This is probably only needed for tests.

 <!-- #todo: document -->

+### Permission Management

+A view exists, where you can see permissions and groups.

+`/routes/tests/permissions/overview/`

+Similar to workflow, you will need to log in.

 ## Development